0xmre/CodeInjection/README.md

 ## To run the program
-- make ic -> This command will compile the code for the indirect call version and run the tracee
+- make ic or make tr
+- make run

+Or if you want to run it with you own tracee

-- make tr -> This command will compile the code for the trampoline version and run the tracee
+- run the tracee
+- sudo tracer [process name] [function name]

+*Note that the injected function take as parameter an integer and return an integer.
+If you wish to change its purpose you can modify the call_func() function inside tracer.c and change the type of the parameter name 'parameter' and also the return type of the function.*